sbernasek/flyeye/docs/source/start.rst

    ├── N.json           # Nth layer measurements
    └── N.png            # Nth layer image

-**NU FlyEye: Analysis** supports analysis of individual ``.silhouette`` files, as well as collections of eye discs collected under similar experimental conditions.

-** NOTE ** that the layer images contained in a ``.silhouette`` file are compressed versions of the full resolution microscopy data, and are not suitable as a basis for repeated expression quantification.
+The layer images contained in a ``.silhouette`` file are compressed versions of the original full resolution microscopy.
+They provide a clear visual impression of the original images while maintaining a manageable filesize.
+However, they are not suitable as a basis for further expression quantification.

 Data Requirements
 -----------------

-**NU FlyEye: Analysis** requires that cell type annotation be complete.
+**NU FlyEye: Analysis** requires:

+ - All measurements of interest must be labeled.
 Unlabeled measurements are ignored upon import.

+ - Progenitors must be labeled 'p' or 'pre'.
+Other names are possible but would require manual modification of the :ref:`flyeye.data <data>` source code.

+ - R8 cells must be fully annotated within a contiguous region.
+The automated conversion of measurements to developmental timepoints is dependent upon regularly spaced R8 measurements.